conductive emi o-rings

 SSP fabricates EMI O-Rings from the EMI shielding elastomers that we make.

-As a vertically integrated manufacturer, we also make the tools needed for EMI O-Ring fabrication.
+As a vertically integrated manufacturer, we also make the tools that are needed so you don’t have to wait.

 Whether you need standard or custom EMI O-Rings, SSP has faster turnaround time and lower MOQs than the competition.

-Compare SSP’s EMI O-Rings to Parker Chomerics CHO-SEAL and GORE EMI shielding.
+Compare our materials to Parker Chomerics CHO-SEAL and GORE EMI shielding, and then ask us for a quote.

 EMI O-rings are donut-shaped gaskets that combine environmental sealing with shielding against electromagnetic interference (EMI).
-These EMI gaskets are designed to fit groove and are crushed into place during installation.
+These EMI gaskets are designed to fit a groove and are crushed into place during installation.
+Products can be molded as a single piece, or bonded from cut lengths of extrusions.
+The quantity to produce determines which fabrication method is most cost-effective.

-Silicones and fluorosilicones are electrically insulating, but SSP compounds the base elastomer with metal or metal-coated particles to impart electrical conductivity.
+EMI O-rings are electrically conductive because they are they are made of particle-filled elastomers such as silicones and fluorosilicones.
+Elastomers are electrically insulating, but compounding them with metal, bimetallic, or metal-coated particles imparts electrical conductivity.
 This is why EMI O-Rings are also called conductive O-rings.

 EMI O-Ring Materials